aeshirey/CheeseShop/README.md

 # CheeseShop
 Examples of using [PyO3 Rust bindings for Python](https://github.com/pyo3/pyo3) with little to no silliness.
+For detailed documentation, see the [PyO3 user guide](https://pyo3.rs/v0.19.2).
+This project uses the current version (0.19.2) as of 2023-09-11.

 ## Getting Started
 * Create your library project: `$ cargo new --lib CheeseShop`